 We, the Ivatans, are probably the warmest folks that you will ever meet in your whole life!
 We tend to be a bit shy at first, but go and strike up a conversation, send a greeting our way, or flash us a smile and we will seem to be a dear friend that you have known for years.
 We will even be more than happy to answer your questions and make you feel at home.
 (Though I’m pretty sure that now, with the steady stream of tourists coming in to the island, my fellow Ivatans are probably more proactive to approaching and greeting foreigners, more so than ever before).

-Like what I have already mentioned, they might even offer to guide and take you to a popular landmark, like Fundacion Pacita Lodge in Basco, the former house of internationally known artist Pacita Abad who was a full-blooded Ivatan…
+For one of the things to do in Batanes that you should not miss out: visiting the Fundacion Pacita Lodge in Basco, the former house of internationally known artist Pacita Abad who was a full-blooded Ivatan…

-If you want to go and witness the Honesty Coffee Shop that I mentioned at the top of this post, just head to the Ivana municipality (where it is located).
+If you want to witness the Honesty Coffee Shop that I mentioned at the top of this post, just head to the Ivana municipality (where it is located).

 Learn about our famous headgear too!
 It’s called vakul (for women) and talugong (for men).
 Not a lot of people wear this (it’s mostly the elder ones since it helps protect them from the rain and sun when they’re out on the fields) but it’s a symbol of our culture and past.

 TIP: You should meet lolo Elo Hostallero in Sabtang (the oldest man in Batanes) and lola Ida Estrella of in the house of Dakay (owns the oldest house in Batanes).

 Again, I have already mentioned this above, but I’ll mention it again: Batanes is a group of 10 islands with 3 inhabited ones.
 They are Batan, Sabtang, and Itbayat.